-Hodson Trust – John Carter Brown Fellowship
+Hodson Trust – John Carter Brown Library Fellowship

-The Hodson Trust - John Carter Brown Fellowship supports work by academics, independent scholars and writers working on significant projects relating to the literature, history, culture, or art of the Americas before 1830.
+The Hodson Trust - John Carter Brown Library Fellowship supports work by academics, independent scholars and writers working on significant projects relating to the literature, history, culture, or art of the Americas before 1830.
 Candidates with a U.S. history topic are strongly encouraged to concentrate on the period prior to 1801.
 The fellowship is also open to filmmakers, novelists, creative and performing artists, and others working on projects that draw on this period of history.
 Candidates are encouraged to consult the John Carter Brown Library’s collections online prior to submitting an application.

+The fellowship award supports two months of research and two months of writing.
+The stipend is $5,000 per month for a total of $20,000, plus housing and university privileges.
 The research is conducted at the John Carter Brown Library on the campus of Brown University in Providence, Rhode Island.
 The two-month writing period of the fellowship will be at the Starr Center at Washington College in Chestertown during the summer following the research term.

-For information on how to apply for a Hodson Trust - John Carter Brown Fellowship, click here.
+For information on how to apply for a Hodson Trust - John Carter Brown Library Fellowship, click here.

 All email correspondence must include applicant’s full name in the subject line.